jasp-stats/jasp-desktop/Resources/Help/analyses/bffromtpairedsamples.md

 ### Plots:
 - Prior and posterior: Displays the prior and posterior density of the effect size under the alternative hypothesis
   - Additional info: Adds the Bayes factor computed with the user-defined prior; adds a pizza plot depicting the odds of the data under the null vs. alternative hypothesis; adds the median and the 95% credible interval of the posterior density of the effect size
 - Bayes factor robustness check: Displays the Bayes factor as a function of the width of the Cauchy prior on effect size.
-The scale of the Cauchy prior is varied between 0 and 1.5, creating progressively more uninformative priors
+The scale of the Cauchy prior is varied between 0 and 1.5 (between 0 and 2 if user prior width is greater than 1.5), creating progressively more uninformative priors

 Additional Output
 -------